philgyford/samuelpepys-twitter/README.md

 ## Configuration

 Configuration can either be set in a config file or in environment settings.
 If `config.cfg` is present, that is used, otherwise environment settings.

+Whichever you use you should include the API settings for one or both of a Twitter app and Mastodon app.
+If you don't set the Twitter Consumer Key (or leave it empty), no tweets will be sent.
+If you don't set the Mastodon Client ID (or leave it empty), no toots will be sent.

+All other settings are optional.

-Copy `config_example.cfg` to `config.cfg` to use that.
+To use a config file, copy `config_example.cfg` to `config.cfg` to use that.

 If using environment settings, they are listed below.
-The Twitter OAuth settings are required, the rest are optional.
-(Although if `REDIS_URL` or its config file equivalents are left out, the script tries to use a local, un-password-protected, database.)
+If `REDIS_URL` or its config file equivalents are left out, the script tries to use a local, un-password-protected, database.

     # OAuth settings from your Twitter app at https://dev.twitter.com/apps/
     TWITTER_CONSUMER_KEY=YOURCONSUMERKEY
     TWITTER_CONSUMER_SECRET=YOURCONSUMERSECRET
     TWITTER_ACCESS_TOKEN=YOURACCESSTOKEN
     TWITTER_ACCESS_TOKEN_SECRET=YOURACCESSTOKENSECRET

+    # Settings from your Mastodon app
+    MASTODON_CLIENT_ID=YOURCLIENTID
+    MASTODON_CLIENT_SECRET=YOURCLIENTSECRET
+    MASTODON_ACCESS_TOKEN=YOURACCESSTOKEN
+    # If this is left undefined, the default is 'https://mastodon.social'
+    MASTODON_API_BASE_URL=YOURAPIBASEURL

     # Output extra debug text while running?
 1 or 0 (Default).
     VERBOSE=1